 - Article 1 Section 5 of the US Constitution gives each chamber of Congress to set up their own rules as they see fit.
 This can lead to strange politics when Congress subverts its own rules by making new ones.

 - For example, the rule governing filibusters in the US Senate requires a two thirds majority (67 out of 100 senators) to invoke cloture, not even a sixty vote majority.
-Recently, Senate changed rules on filibuster in some cases with just a bare majority.
+Recently, the Senate changed those rules on filibustesr in some cases with just a bare majority.
 (51)

 - Martin Luther King Jr. was quoted with saying, "Never forget that everything Hitler did in Germany was legal."
 Never was this Trope more true than it was in that case.

 - Though from a certain perspective, technically it's not true.
 The 'constitutional' basis for Nazi laws was the 1933 Enabling Act, which gave Hitler, as Chancellor, the power to make laws and change the constitution without consulting the Reichstag.
 However, technically he still had to actually make the laws.
 There was no law that permitted the Night of the Long Knives, for instance.
 Though this is largely nit-picking.

 - Actually there was eventually one - approved by the cabinet the day after the Night of the Long Knives ended.
 Ex post facto law in area of criminal legislation of course violated every hitherto accepted principle of German law, but from Nazi point of view this made the killings perfectly "legal".

 - The Trial of Louis XVI of France in 1792 produced some interesting arguments.
 Pretty much everyone agreed that Louis was guilty, but why he was seemed to be more important than whether he was: